-- Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively
+- Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual students with SEND, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that students with SEND receive appropriate support and high quality teaching. - Advise on the graduated approach to providing SEND support alongside the inclusion panel. - Advise on the deployment of the school's delegated budget and other resources to meet students' needs effectively.

-- Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date
+- Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with potential previous and next providers of education to ensure students and their parents are informed about options and a smooth transition is planned. - Work with the headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all students with SEND up to date.